vitiral/strfmt/README.md

     to easily format a hashmap of i64 values
 - [ ]: look for a rust library has "unbounded float" (like python) and add that to the formatter
 - [ ]: look for a rust library has "unbounded integer" (like python) and add that to the formatter
+- [ ]: Implement `vec` method to `Formatter` allowing those usin `strfmt_map` to format types of `Vec<Display>` in a way that uses precision and width (precision will limit the number of elements displayed, width the width of each element)
 - [ ]: special suppport to format HashMap<String, String> for improved speed
 - [ ]: special suppport to format HashMap<String, &str> for improved speed
 - [ ]: special suppport to format HashMap<&str, &str> for improved speed

+### HELP
 Adding functionality should be fairly easy, the main piece of work is checking and handling the flags correctly and creating comprehensive tests.
-I will be implementing the `f64` versions soon, from which the others can be easily created
+Hopefully I will be creating the `f64` method soon to show how it can be done, but I could really use all the help I can get on making this libray complete.